Compare Car Insurance Ireland

 If my keys are in the ignition and my car is stolen am I covered?

-No, if the keys were left unsecured or unattended there will be no cover.
+No, if the keys were left unsecured or unattended there will be no cover available.

 If you are refused car insurance by 3 or more insurers you can contact the Declined Cases Committee of the Irish Insurance Federation.
 They will provide you with details in relation to your options.

-We have outlined some motor insurance definitions to help you when reviewing car insurance quotes online.
-There are 3 main types of car insurance policies.
-You will need to consider the type of policy that best suits you, this will depend on a number of factors such as value and age of the vehicle and the cover level required.
+We would suggest that you become familiar with the different types of policies available before purchasing car insurance online.
+There are 3 main types of car insurance policies, third party, third party fire and theft and fully comprehensive.
+You will need to consider the type of policy that best suits your requirements, this will depend on a number of factors such as value and age of the vehicle, cover levels and the premium.

-Third Party Insurance is the minimum legal requirement and will generally insure you for claims resulting from another party due to damage caused by your car.
-This includes damage to the third parties car, their property and personal injury.
-This level of insurance will not cover damage or theft to your car.
+Third party is the minimum legal requirement.
+This policy will generally insure you for claims brought against you by another party due to damage caused by your car.
+This includes damage to the third parties car, property and personal injury.
+This level of insurance will not cover damage or theft to your own vehicle.
 If you are in an accident you will have to pay the damages and repairs sustained by your car yourself.
-This type of policy may suit you if the following circumstances apply as it may reduce the car insurance premium:
+This type of policy may suit drivers if the following circumstances apply:

-Third Party Fire & Theft Insurance will generally insure you for the above benefits plus damage to your vehicle for theft and fire.
+Third party fire and theft will generally insure you for the above benefits plus damage to your vehicle for theft and fire.

-And finally Comprehensive Insurance, this is the widest level of insurance available.
+And finally fully comprehensive, this is the widest level of car insurance available.
 Fully comprehensive cover may be worth your while if your car is valued at €2k or more.
 Comprehensive car insurance will vary depending on the insurance company but most will offer the following benefits: